Baked Sun-Dried Tomato Chicken

 Sear the chicken:

-• Heat the neutral oil in a skillet over medium-high heat.
+• Heat 1 tablespoon extra virgin olive oil in an ovenproof skillet over medium-high heat.
 Add the chicken in an even layer and cook without moving for 5 minutes.

-• Flip the chicken and add the sun-dried tomatoes, cherry tomatoes, and 1 cup water—season with salt and pepper.
+• Flip the chicken and add the chopped sun-dried tomatoes, cherry tomatoes, and 1 cup of water.
+Season lightly with salt and pepper.
 Bring to a boil and then turn off the heat.
-Transfer to the oven for 15-20 minutes.
-Check the internal temperature of the chicken at 20 minutes and continue cooking until the chicken reaches 165°.
-Remove from the oven and place the skillet on the stovetop.

 Finish the sauce:

-• Transfer the chicken to a plate.
-Bring the skillet back to a boil over medium-high heat and reduce the liquid in the pot by half, about 5 minutes.
-Add the butter and reduce heat to low.
-Stir often until the sauce is thickened, about 1-2 minutes.
+• Add 2 tablespoons of butter to the sauce and reduce the heat to low.
+Stir until the sauce is thickened, about 1 to 2 minutes.
 Taste and season with salt and pepper.

 To serve: